rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 How to Care for Marijuana in the Vegetative Stage

 The cannabis plant in its vegetative stage is just about ready to begin to yield its produce.
 It’s important to keep it healthy in this state as it would be rather painful to get so far only to fail at growing it.
-This is why every grower should know how to care for the plant in this state.

 Water, Temperature, and Humidity